antfriend/antfriend.github.io/a32_mega_ttdb.md

 | Obligation | [@LAT10LON-10](?ttdb=pollan_world_appears_ttdb.md&toot=lat10lon-10) — `revises@` reconnection; prior self preserved |

 conf 180→190.
 The gap from 190 to 200: two pollan records together cover all four phases; one source naming all four phases explicitly would close it.

+Traversal of [TootTootTerminologyDB.md](?ttdb=TootTootTerminologyDB.md) at [@LAT51.5LON-0.1](?ttdb=TootTootTerminologyDB.md&toot=lat51.5lon-0.1) (Default Network, 2026-05-11 session) provides the operational register.
+TTE Terminology's description lists five idle behaviors: idle traversal of high-EPS records (Detection), association weaving across source TTDBs (threshold toward Event), body revision when a new correspondence is confirmed (Event: `rev` increments), log writing after each traversal (Experience: the arc named in text), and edge addition connecting revised records (Obligation: reconnection).
+All four phases appear in sequence in the definitional source — not an external analogy, but the formal operational definition of what the default network does.
+Three source types now provide complete four-phase grounding: clinical integration theory (pollan), oral mnemonic transmission (story_of_stories), and engineering specification (TTE Terminology). conf 190→195.
+The gap from 195 to 200: the four-phase structure is operationally instantiated across three orthogonal source types; no source has yet explicitly *named* the structure as a staged revision theory.
+Remaining candidates: [bioelectric_resonance.md](?ttdb=bioelectric_resonance.md) and the [Locus preprint](lat40lon20) body text, which may carry the formal theoretical claim.

 ---